Carniolan Honey Bees: A Beekeeper Favorite

-The Carniolan honey bee is a strong favorite among many beekeepers.
+In the world of beekeeping, there exists a remarkable bee that is a strong favorite among many beekeepers – the Carniolan honey bee.
 Perhaps you think all honey bees are just the same?
-A beekeeper can quickly explain that this is not true.
-There is much diversity in the honey bee family.
+Brace yourself for a sweet truth – there is much diversity in the honey bee family.
 How can you possibly choose the best ones for your hive?
-You have to do your research.
-Carniolan bees many have the characteristics that you desire for your hives.
+You have to do your research to see if Carniolan bees many have the characteristics that you desire for your hives.

 “Carnis” – The Honey Bee of the Alps

-Often called “carnis” for short – Carniolans are a race (or subspecies) of the European honey bee (Apis mellifera).
-The European honey bees are also called “Western Honey bees”.
+Often called “carnis” for short – Carniolans are a subspecies of the European honey bee – or “Wester Honey bees”.

 This is to differentiate them from their distant cousins Apis cerana found in Asia.
 The name is pronounced with the emphasis on the first syllable- Car-ni-olan.